not-qwerty/todosJS/README.md

 # todosJS

+This application is a TodoList which is made by using the following tech stack:
+- Nodejs + express
+- PostgreSQL (pg)
+- React on the front end

 Steps to run the application:
 1. create a postgres database with name 'todoapp'
 2. run the query from database.sql